|

 3- You can collect some texts that inspire

-you a lot, and when in need,
+you a lot, and when in need, you use them.

 4- You can also use the